idaholab/moose/framework/doc/content/source/userobjects/LayeredAverage.md

 ## Example input syntax

 In this example, the average of variable `u` is taken over the whole domain in direction `y` over two layers.
-The result of this averaging in stored is the variable `layered_average` using a [SpatialUserObjectAux.md], and output to a CSV file using a [SpatialUserObjectVectorPostprocessor.md].
+The result of this averaging in stored in the variable `layered_average` using a [SpatialUserObjectAux.md], and output to a CSV file using a [SpatialUserObjectVectorPostprocessor.md].

 !listing test/tests/userobjects/layered_average/layered_average.i block=UserObjects AuxKernels VectorPostprocessors